reselbob/dockerdemos/travelagent/readme.md

 `{"serviceName":"airline","item":"delta","agent":"Reselbob Travel"}`

+Now, let's make it so that the travel agent is always calling services:

+`while [ 1 -eq 1 ]; do curl localhost:4000; done`

+The code above will run forever or until you shut down Katacoda session.
 ### Viewing the Kibana Dashboard Under Katacoda

 **Step 1:** in the Katacoda Interactive Learning environment, click the plus (+) character at